 Repair Requirements

-Specify exactly what repairs must be completed before closing, using your report's findings as the basis for requirements.
+Specify exactly what repairs must be completed before closing.

 Deal Breakers

-For severe problems, your report provides clear justification for walking away from deals that would result in excessive repair costs.
+For severe problems, your report provides clear justification for walking away.

 Clean Report